-This area is designated for course descriptions, the list of classes for teaching history for the time in rank, student evaluations, formative peer observations (these are observations not conducted specifically for promotion review, and the teaching philosophy.
+This area is designated for course descriptions, the list of classes for teaching history for the time in rank, student evaluations, peer observations not conducted for promotion review, and the teaching philosophy.
 This documentation is forwarded for college or university reviews.
 Please see the tutorial on how to download the SCS student evaluation summary reports formatted for promotion separately from the student comments (student comments should be placed in Section 6B).
 To download the TCE reports and student comments, please review this tutorial.